KPDD Straddle Strategy

 A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.

-Why this straddle structure on KPDD specifically: IV rank is unavailable in the current snapshot, so regime-based timing for KPDD is inferred from ATM IV at 87.10% alone, with a market-implied 1-standard-deviation move of approximately 24.97% (roughly $1.87 on the underlying).
+Why this straddle structure on KPDD specifically: KPDD IV at 72.30% is on the cheap side of its 1-year range, which favors premium-buying structures like a KPDD straddle, with a market-implied 1-standard-deviation move of approximately 20.73% (roughly $1.14 on the underlying).
 The 63-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated KPDD expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on KPDD should anchor to the underlying notional of $7.50 per share and to the trader's directional view on KPDD etf.
+Position sizing on KPDD should anchor to the underlying notional of $5.50 per share and to the trader's directional view on KPDD etf.

 KPDD straddle setup

-The KPDD straddle below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With KPDD near $7.50, the first option leg uses a $7.50 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+The KPDD straddle below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With KPDD at $5.50 on that close, the first option leg uses a $5.50 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
 Premiums come from the bid/ask midpoint on the listed KPDD chain at a 63-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 KPDD shares for the stock leg in covered calls and collars).

 ActionTypeStrike / BasisPremium (est)